Saint1xD/saint1xd/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>

 - You can call me "**Saint**", but my first name is "João"
-- I’m currently learning **Python and Django** and aim to delve deeper into Back-end development
+- I’m currently learning **Java** and aim to delve deeper into Back-end development.
 - Checkout my portfolio [link](https://troopl.com/joaosaint)
 - I’m currently open for a new job opportunity, this is [my resume](https://flowcv.com/resume/snqp93nika)
 - You can mail me at **joaosaintjust@hotmail.com**